Why Mix it... When We Can Deliver it!

 Curing – The maintenance of the proper moisture and temperature of concrete is its early stages that desired properties may develop.

-Portland cement – A hydraulic cement that sets and hardens by chemical interaction with water.
+Portland Cement – A hydraulic cement that sets and hardens by chemical interaction with water.

-Screeding – The operation of forming a surface by the use of a screed or strike-off and screed guides. (typically, the forms)
+Screeding – The operation of forming a surface by the use of a screed or strike-off and screed guides (typically, the forms).

-Set time – A measurement in hours and minutes of the hardening of concrete to resist a measure of penetration.
+Set Time – A measurement in hours and minutes of the hardening of concrete to resist a measure of penetration.

 Slump – A measure of consistency of freshly mixed concrete, measured in inches.
 It is the distance that freshly mixed concrete subsides when a conical mold (slump cone) is lifted from the test specimen.
 Increasing the slump is typically done by increasing the batch water.
-This method also will begin to erode the strength of the concrete is the slump is raised higher that its designed level.
+This method also will begin to erode the strength of the concrete as the slump is raised higher than its designed level.

-Sub grade – The prepared and compacted soil made to support a structure or pavement system.
+Sub Grade – The prepared and compacted soil made to support a structure or pavement system.

-Volumetric mixer – A concrete mixer that measures and produces plastic ready mix concrete by volume rather than weight.
+Volumetric Mixer – A concrete mixer that measures and produces plastic ready-mix concrete by volume rather than weight.
 Volumetric mixers meter their concrete output as they produce the concrete, also known as continuous batching.

 Do it yourself guide: